 11. SHARYN’S CANSI HOUSE – 6th St., Bacolod

 Php 350.00 per bowl good for 4 pax.
-Plus they give another mug of the soup.
+Plus, they give another mug of the soup.

 12. CALEA PASTRIES AND COFFEE – Balay Quince 15th Street

 One of the most loved pastry shops in Bacolod, CALEA PASTRIES and COFFEE will always be on top of the list.
-That is why I told my colleague Joseph Carreon that we shouldn't leave Bacolod without trying a slice of their cake.
-It was a busy day touring around and we were so full, but we could always make space for some Calea Cakes.
+That is why I told my colleague Joseph Carreon that we shouldn’t leave Bacolod without trying a slice of their cake.
+It was a busy day touring around, and we were so full, but we could always make space for some Calea Cakes.

-Now which is better Felicias or Calea?
-It's difficult to say!
-Both of them are delicious that is why its best to visit both.
+Now, which is better, Felicias or Calea?
+It’s difficult to say!
+Both of them are delicious, that is why it’s best to visit both.

-Our 2 nights stay in Bacolod were worth it.
+Our 2 nights stay in Bacolod was worth it.
 I would also like to thank all my friends and acquaintances who recommended these places to us.
 It was amazing how much we had done with the limited time that we had.
 No time was wasted while we were in Bacolod.
-The place was so clean, people were so friendly and helpful, and the food here was to die for.
-Though this was my first time in Bacolod, it's a place I will definitely come back to.
+The place was so clean, people were friendly and helpful, and the food here was to die for.
+Though this was my first time in Bacolod, it’s a place I will definitely come back to.